-Good uptake of LARC Options
+Good uptake of LARC options.

-Local Services: No local sexual health services, pharmacy, imaging or counselling options listed with 1800 My Options, the Victorian database of sexual and reproductive health service providers who consent to have their information provided to women.
+Local Services: One local medical clinic.
+No pharmacy, imaging or counsellor options listed with 1800 My Options, the Victorian database of sexual and reproductive health service providers who consent to have their information provided to women.